HDO-PRO/Resources-Alternatives/README.md

-Got you — I cleaned it up, made it more “GitHub-ready”, better structured, and added a clear **Official vs Unofficial section at the bottom**.
-I also made sure it stays organized and easy to copy/paste.

-Here’s your polished README:

----

 # 🎬 HDO PRO / HDO BOX Resources & Alternatives

 This repository contains a curated list of public links related to **HDO PRO, HDO Box, forks, mirrors, and streaming alternatives**.